SolnBenchmark/Benchmark/README.md

 # SolnBenchmark
 SolnBenchmark provides a means to evaluate and benchmark performance of localization algorithms for stochastic optical localization nanoscopy (SOLN).
 The metric of root mean square minimum distance (RMSMD) evaluates the quality of a SOLN image.
-The information-achieving unbiased Gaussian (IAUG) estimator benchmarks the performance of a participant algorithm.
+The unbiased Gaussian information-achieving (UGIA) estimator benchmarks the performance of a participant algorithm.
 Conversely, a participant algorithm challenges the performance bound of the Fisher information.

-The IAUG estimator achieves the Fisher information and the Cramer-Rao lower bound (CRLB) of a data frame.
+The UGIA estimator achieves the Fisher information and the Cramer-Rao lower bound (CRLB) of a data frame.

 # Leaderboards
 The leaderboards will be updated after a submission.